fengmi9312/Final-State-Dynamic-Vaccine-Prioritization/README.md

 ## Manuscript Files

-The manuscript source and compiled submission materials are under `Text/`:
+Manuscript source and compiled submission materials may be present under `Text/` in a local working copy, but `Text/` is ignored by git and is not treated as part of the code release:

 - `Text/Response-of-Time-Course-Optimal-Vaccine-Prioritization/MainText/`
 - `Text/Response-of-Time-Course-Optimal-Vaccine-Prioritization/SupplementaryMaterial/`